Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 10.25.34 UTC
+- WIB: Minggu, 1 Februari 2026 12.34.43 UTC
-- WITA: Minggu, 1 Februari 2026 11.25.34 UTC
+- WITA: Minggu, 1 Februari 2026 13.34.43 UTC
-- WIT: Minggu, 1 Februari 2026 12.25.34 UTC
+- WIT: Minggu, 1 Februari 2026 14.34.43 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Style is a reflection of your attitude and your personality."

-Kategori: friendship
+Kategori: attitude